Coros Apex Review

 The COROS APEX’s menus look similar to those offered by Garmin, although the navigation through the software could be considered to be better & cleaner than Garmin, aided by the scrolling of the crown/knob.
 The similarities on the menus to Garmin’s icons are obvious but COROS have also implemented numerous proprietary, sporty features including 3rd party physiological algorithms, similar in scope to those offered by Firstbeat for high-end Garmin watches.

-COROS APEX – What’s Different to the Competition
+COROS APEX Review – What’s Different to the Competition

 That middle space we just talked about for multisport watches is relatively crowded.
 The APEX does lots of ‘stuff’ that the others do BUT the APEX also needs to stand out from the crowd.
 I see APEX standing out with these differentiators: